prog4biol/pfb2019/README.md

 ```
 > We get a great error message now.

 But what if there is another ValueError, how can we tell if it is do to the FASTA file extension or not.
-We can create our own custom exceptoin.
+We can create our own custom exception.
 We will need to create a new class of exception.
 Below is the sytax to do this.

 ```
 import sys